Domain and Range

 Range: \{\text{Gryffindor, Hufflepuff, Ravenclaw, Slytherin}\}

-a is related to b if a is a member of the house of b.
+a student is related to a house if the student is a member of the house.

 Example 2